FluffiestFloof/lambda-players-jb3_weaponpack/README.md

 # Lambda Players - Jabroni Brawl: Episode 3 Weapon Pack
 Adds some weapons from Jabroni Brawl: Episode 3 for the [Lambda Players](https://github.com/IcyStarFrost/Lambda-Players/).<br>
-Not every weapon is implemented and most of them are not 100% accurate.
+Not every weapon is implemented and most of them are not 100% accurate.<br>
+**This pack is currently around 150mb due to the custom content.**

 ### Weapons implemented
 Currently implements the following weapons;